Surprise! Your Credit Score Is a Huge Factor in Determining What You Pay for Insurance

 - By relying on credit reports and scores, the insurance companies are using data known to possess many errors.

 - Mortgage lenders require borrowers to maintain homeowners insurance policies.
-The poor shouldn’t have to pay disproportionately large penalties to buy required coverage if they struggle financially.
+The poor shouldn’t have to pay disproportionately large penalties to buy required coverage.

-- Another moral issue: The largest cause of bankruptcies in the U.S. is from paying for medical treatments for cancer and other illnesses.
-Should the sick and survivors have to pay double or triple to insure their homes?
+- Another moral issue: Medical debt is a leading cause of low credit scores in the U.S. Should the sick (and their survivors) have to pay double or triple for home insurance?